 - a chromatic keyboard for melodic playing, as follows:

-- another mechanism allows to play double stops within two octaves chromatic scale, using keys which can be lifted and revolved, with tangents on three different positions at 90° around the axe.
-This could be an instrument actually able to transpose whatever two voices polyphony into any desired mode:
+- another mechanism allows playing all double stops within two octaves chromatic scale, using keys that can be both lifted and revolved, bearing tangents on four different positions around their ax:

 This report gives rise to more doubts than certainties.

-Santiago instrument looks as the more complicated version of the wheel instrument documented for few decades during the 12th century, whose main relevance was due primarily to the continuous sound produced by the wheel , secondarily to the keyboard mechanism.
+Santiago instrument looks like the more complicated version of the wheel instrument documented for few decades during the 12th century, whose main relevance was due primarily to the continuous sound produced by the wheel, secondarily to the keyboard mechanism.

 This subject keeps on being problematic in many respects.